A decade after a Kauai woman was brutally murdered, police say they may be getting closer to solving the crime.

 Police say her car was found parked in the driveway of her Kapahi home with her purse and cell phone inside.
 Her killer was never identified and no arrest was made.

 “We are saddened and frustrated.
 Police work does not work like it does on TV, that’s for sure,” said Matt Alexander, Jackson’s nephew.
 “We feel the investigation has not progressed since year one until now."

-The Amber Jackson Justice Group continues to offer a $20,000 reward for information that leads to the arrest and conviction of Jackson's killer.
+The Amber Jackson Justice Group, formed by Jackson’s family and friends, is offering a $20,000 reward for information that leads to the arrest and conviction of Jackson's killer.

 Tags: HSTA murder cold case Amber Jackson Kealia Breaking Homicide Investigation Discovery Derrick Levasseur Hawaii